Inequality in the Age of Pseudonymity: Characterizing Sybil-Proof Measures

 \section{Characterizing Sybil-Proof Measures}

-So far, we have shown through a set of impossibilities that Sybil-proofness cannot co-exist with some of the commonly sought-after properties of the literature.
+So far, we have shown that Sybil-proofness cannot co-exist with some of the commonly sought-after properties of the literature.
 We now turn to fully characterize which measures are resistant to Sybil manipulations, and the properties which they \emph{can} satisfy.
 We do this by first presenting a series of results showing that Sybil-proofness in some cases also implies other properties.
-Then, we prove that requiring Sybil-proofness and certain other mild properties necessarily imposes a specific structure on inequality measures.
-We demonstrate this by presenting a concrete Sybil-proof measure.
-Building on this, we generalize the concrete measure into a family containing all Sybil-proof metrics which are either scale independent or population insensitive.
-Finally, we characterize the entire class of Sybil-proof inequality measures, derive all properties that they satisfy, and prove that they admit constructions which differ from our aforementioned family.
+Then, we prove that requiring Sybil-proofness and certain other mild properties necessarily imposes a specific structure on measures.
+We demonstrate this by presenting a concrete Sybil-proof measure, and then generalize it into a family containing all Sybil-proof metrics which are either scale independent or population insensitive.
+Finally, we characterize the entire class of Sybil-proof inequality measures, derive all properties that they satisfy, and prove that they admit constructions differing from the aforementioned family.

-\subsection{Axioms Implied By Sybil-Proofness}
+\subsection{Axioms Implied by Sybil-Proofness}

 We now present a set of useful results, showing the implications of imposing Sybil-proofness.
 E.g., in \cref{res:SybilSymmetric} we show that Sybil-proofness has a nice by-product: symmetry. \begin{restatable}{proposition}{resSybilSymmetric} Any Sybil-proof measure is symmetric. \end{restatable} \cref{res:SybilSymmetric} serves as an illuminating companion to our first main result, \cref{res:SybilImpossibilityTransfer}, where we show that coupling Sybil-proofness with symmetry is directly at odds with the transfer principle.
 In a way, our proof provides a new answer to Shakespeare's question, ``\emph{what's in a name?}'' That is because the symmetry property, also sometimes referred to as anonymity \cite{dasgupta1973notes}, is directly implied by Sybil-proofness: the presence of Sybil identities makes it necessary for a measure to be agnostic to permutations.
 As we show, this extends further, and essentially requires measures to operate at a ``coarse'' level.